 Tampa Attorney for False Imprisonment Charges

 Under Florida law, false imprisonment is a serious felony offense.
-False imprisonment is defined as using force, a threat of force, or acted secretly to imprison, abduct or confine another person against his or her will.
+Under § 787.02, Fla.
+Stat., false imprisonment means that a person, acting without legal authority to do so, forcibly, secretly or by threat either confined, abducted, imprisoned or restrained the victim against the victim’s will.
 This crime of violence is a third degree felony, punishable by up to five years in prison and a $5,000 fine.